Building Rogue From Source

 Building & Installing Rogue

-Rogue is going to be used in the local checkout directory.
-A setup script is generated to add rogue to the system environment.
+Local: Rogue stays associated with the local checkout.
+A setup script is generated to place that build on the shell environment.

-Rogue is going to be installed in a custom non-system directory.
-A setup script is generated to add rogue to the system environment.
+Custom: Rogue is installed into a custom non-system directory.
+A setup script is generated for that install location.

 Local Install